tektechnologies/Instructor-Prep/301/week_3/class-12/class_12.md

 **You Made It to today DAY 12 What!!?**

-## Lecture Notes: Today we will look at create and delete for our database.
+## Lecture Notes: Today we will look at create and delete for our database

 ## Warm-Up